 From Martial Arts to Cops vs Robbers, Sentai's Done it All

 Now you would think in the span of forty years, Super Sentai would end up running out of ideas.
 And yes, you would be right about that.
 Over the decades, we've seen familiar motifs like cars, animals, DINOSAURS...I mean, I love dinosaurs but apparently, Japanese kids can't get enough of them, hence why there are four teams based around them.
-However, despite those familiar motifs, each series is able to put their own spin on it and give us something fresh to feast our eyes on.
+However, despite those familiar motifs, each series is able to put its own spin on it and give us something fresh to feast our eyes on.
 Below are just a few examples.

-As Lupin vs Pat bid its final Aideu, it's time to make way for the 43rd team, the Ryusoulgers.
+As Lupin vs Pat bid its final Adieu, it's time to make way for the 43rd team, the Ryusoulgers.
 This is noted to be the 4th Sentai based around Dinosaurs and has received some mixed reception based on that fact alone.
-Nonetheless the suits and themes have been widely praised and by the looks of it it seems to be promising and I for one can't wait to see for myself.
+Nonetheless, the suits and themes have been widely praised and by the looks of it it seems to be promising and I for one can't wait to see for myself.

-For those interested in Super Sentai, there is a slew of fansub groups that have taken the time to sub series over the years so finding a series to get into is easy enough.
-However, Shout Factory has legally gotten the rights to the Super Sentai franchise and have released series from Jetman up until 2000's Timeranger (Time Force in America) on its streaming platform, as well as up to 2002's Hurricanger (Ninja Storm) on DVD.
+For those interested in Super Sentai, there is a slew of fansub groups that have taken the time to subseries over the years so finding a series to get into is easy enough.
+However, Shout Factory has legally gotten the rights to the Super Sentai franchise and has released series from Jetman up until 2000's Timeranger (Time Force in America) on its streaming platform, as well as up to 2002's Hurricanger (Ninja Storm) on DVD.
 They manage to release at least two series per year if I remember correctly.

 Aside from them, if you want any information on the series or Tokusatsu in general, many news sites like the tokusatsu network and Jefusion are ideal, as well as rangerboard.
 These sites cover all the latest news concerning tokusatsu and typically cover when actors are announced, episode summaries of upcoming episodes, movie details and such.
 There's a plethora of content on the internet that's super easy to get a hold of.